A motivic filtration on the topological cyclic homology of commutative ring spectra: The motivic filtration

-\begin{remark} It follows from the proof of the previous theorem that if $R$ is a chromatically quasisyntomic then $\THH(R)$ admits an evenly free (and hence eff) map to an even cyclotomic ring.
+\begin{remark} It follows from the proof of the previous theorem that for $R$ a connective, chromatically quasisyntomic $\E_\infty$-ring, $\THH(R)$ admits an eff map to an even cyclotomic $\E_\infty$-ring.
 As indicated in \cref{rmk-geometric-stack}, the convenience of the motivic filtration should hold under this weaker requirement alone.
 It would be very interesting to have a checkable characterization of those $R$ such that $\THH(R)$ admits an eff map to an even cyclotomic ring. \end{remark}